FAQ

 No. LACMA will never sell art to fund construction, operating, or other costs.

 No. The new building gives us the flexibility to display collection areas for longer periods or to present permanent collections as temporary exhibitions, giving visitors opportunities to see more art from the permanent collection in greater variety.
 Additionally, LACMA has always displayed works from the permanent collection in special exhibitions in BCAM and the Resnick Pavilion, and will continue to do so.
-The first floor of BCAM also exhibits some of our most treasured permanent collection works, such as Richard Serra’s Band and Robert Irwin’s Miracle Mile.
+BCAM, Level 1 also exhibits some of our most treasured permanent collection works, such as Richard Serra’s Band and Robert Irwin’s Miracle Mile.

 Thousands of works in our collection (sculpture, tiles, ceramics, and more) can be safely displayed in natural light, and are in fact wonderful to view in that setting.
 The new building will have a range of exhibition spaces, from galleries with natural light to galleries with controlled artificial lighting.
 The majority of galleries in the new building are designed to be able to display light-sensitive works.
 Natural light and views to the park along the perimeter of the building also will reduce fatigue in our visitors.